dmbarbour/glas/docs/GlasDesign.md

 A set of operations useful for records and variants.

-Labels are encoded as bitstrings, a non-branching sequence of nodes that encodes bits into edges.
-Labels are expanded in the trie to prevent ambiguity.
-For example, `010` is expanded into `1011100`: each bit in path is prefixed by `1`, terminal `0`, associated value is represented by node reached following the terminal.
-Records are encoded as tries, sharing label prefixes in the tree, readily optimized by runtime into radix trees.
-Variants are singleton records.
+Labels are encoded into bitstrings, usually as null-terminated UTF-8 text.
+Within a record, label bitstrings must exhibit the prefix property: no valid label is a prefix of another valid label.
+Other than null terminators, this could be supported by fixed-width label encodings, e.g. forming an intmap.

 Record operators:

 * **get** - given label and record, extract value from record.
 Fails if label is not in record.
-* **put** - given a label, value, and record, create new record including value on label.
+* **put** - given a label, value, and record, create new record that is almost the same except with value on label.
 * **del** - given label and record, create new record with label removed modulo prefix sharing with other paths in record.

-Labels will normally encode short UTF-8 texts.
-This is at least the case for Glas programs.
-However, this isn't a restriction.
+A record may have many labels, sharing prefixes.
+Non-branching path segments can be compactly encoded to reduce the number of pointers.
+It is feasible for a compiler to optimize records with statically known labels like a C struct.
+A variant is a singleton record.

 ### List Operators

 A linked list has simple structure, but terrible performance for any use-case except a stack.
 To solve this, Glas provides a few dedicated operators for lists.
-This enables the runtime or compiler to transparently substitute a more efficient representation, usually a [finger tree](https://en.wikipedia.org/wiki/Finger_tree).
+This enables the runtime or compiler to transparently substitute a more efficient representation such as a [finger tree](https://en.wikipedia.org/wiki/Finger_tree).

 * **pushl** - given value and list, add value to left (head) of list
 * **popl** - given a non-empty list, split into head and tail.
 * **pushr** - given value and list, add value to right of list
 * **popr** - given non-empty list, split into last element and everything else
 * **join** - appends list at top of data stack to the list below it
-* **split** - given number N and list, produce a pair of sub-lists such that join produces the original list, and the first portion of the list has N elements.
+* **split** - given number N and list of at least N elements, produce a pair of sub-lists such that join produces the original list, and the head portion has exactly N elements.
 * **len** - given list, return a number that represents length of list.
 Uses smallest encoding of number (i.e. no zeroes prefix).

-These operators assume a simplistic representation of lists: `type List = () | (Value * List)`.
-That is, every list node has no edges or two edges.
-In case of two edges, edge 0 is head and edge 1 is tail of list.
-List operators fail if applied to invalid lists, i.e. if an alleged list node has exactly one edge.
+These operators assume a simplistic, Lisp-like representation of lists: `type List = () | (Value * List)`.
+That is, each list node has either no edges or two edges.
+In a non-empty list node, edge 0 refers to the head value and edge 1 to the remaining list.

-*Note:* Excepting empty record and list, which coincide, lists are invalid records and vice versa.
-Proof: non-empty lists have a backbone path consisting entirely of 1 edges, while every path in a non-empty record must contain a 0.

 ### Bitstring Operators